w3c/odrl/W3C-ODRL-Workshop-2026/index.md

 Since becoming a W3C Recommendation in 2018, ODRL has gained increasing recognition and adoption across:

 - Data space governance frameworks
-- Industry consortia and interoperability initiatives
+- Industry consortia and international standards
-- Digital media and content standards
+- Digital media and creative content providers
-- Usage control and compliance systems
+- Financial sectors

 At the same time, important challenges remain: